Comhairle nan Eilean Siar and HITRANS are developing a strategy for walking and cycling in the Outer Hebrides.

 - Accessibility – improving the design of streets so they are inclusive to young, old and people with disabilities, and different types of bike

 - Safety – influencing all street users including motorists and large vehicles to help ensure safety and increasing awareness of walking and cycling

 - Information – publicising routes and facilities to help people have the motivation to make every day journeys that include walking and cycling

 The project provides three opportunities for anyone to meet the project team in different communities across the Outer Hebrides.
 These events will be held at:

 - Castlebay Sports Centre, Barra – Wednesday 16th May 7pm-8pm, Thurs 17th May 9am-10am

 - Creagorry Co-op, Linaclate, Benbecula – Thursday 17th May 5pm-8pm

 - Isle of Harris Sports Centre, Tarbert – Friday 18th May (by appointment only - please e-mail: email@example.com) - 5pm-8pm

 - Ionad Spòrs Leòdhais (ISL) - Lewis Sports Centre, Stornoway,– Saturday 19th May 10am-5pm

-If you cannot attend these events, an Online Map (Opens in a new window or downloads a file) will be available from 16th May until 17th June.
+If you cannot attend these events, an Online Map will be available from 16th May until 17th June.
 You will be guided through how you can make your comments.
-You can also write to CnES at email@example.com.
+You can also write to CnES at firstname.lastname@example.org.